TRYOUTS / PLAYER PLACEMENTS

 • Commitment to Tonka United is valid for both Twin Cities Soccer League (US Club) and Minnesota Youth Soccer Association (US Youth Soccer).

-• Team placements registration fees, commitment fees and any Competitive Team fees are non-refundable.
+• Tryout registration fees, team commitment fees, team placement registration fees and any Competitive Team fees are non-refundable.

 • What are the season plans for teams?
 And what are the typical transitions from 7v7 to 9v9 to 11v11?